teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ## Experiments, Results, and Discussion of Results

-After surveying all datasets as described above, many architectural changes were proposed.
-The ones that seemed more relevant are:
+In addition to studying the available datasets, we were also exploring the STEGAN paper itself, along with related concepts and the broader field of speech processing.
+This helped us identify potential approaches and draw inspiration from existing methods that could be adapted to our problem.

+To familiarize ourselves with the concepts, we held discussions on various *Speech processing*, *Text-to-Speech* and *Voice Conversion* models and then studied each of these approaches in greater depth ([Presentation 1](https://canva.link/8kdrzu5e2891t9p),[ Presentation 2](https://canva.link/3vccwzqm0s07sf2)).
+A brief introductory presentation was shared with the group to align the main ideas.
+Throughout this process, we explored multiple strategies and conducted practical experiments ([Speech processing notebookm](https://colab.research.google.com/drive/1Ps4oY2rFUA9dYppG8Mc6FwB1Bl5MQLa_?usp=sharing), [RVQ concept notebook](https://colab.research.google.com/drive/1shZx8IXlm9ybhCvpW0WGF2YiexW6Cv0s?usp=sharing)) focusing primarily on the use of codecs.
+Based on these findings, we proposed applying codec-based tests in the EMG context to evaluate their potential for this type of signal.

+Such discussions were essential for developing a deeper understanding of the problem and enabled us to propose ways to tackle it.
+Among the most relevant proposals, the following were selected:

 1. The addition of an EMG-specific pre-trained tokenizer to complement the already present EMG Encoder (trained on audio features).
 This will serve as a distance metric between the real and fake EMGs, as well as a new loss to be propagated back through the generator.

 2. A new, attention-based generator to reduce the amount of CNN layers used originally.

 For the first item, a SOTA self-supervised foundational model for EEGs and EMGs was chosen, the NeuroRVQ [12].
 It surpasses already consolidated foundational models such as CBRAMOD [13] and Labram [14].
 The second item's implementation details are yet to be decided.
 For now, no partial results regarding these changes were obtained.

-> The discussion of results may be carried out in a separate section or integrated into the results section.
-This is a matter of style.
-> It is considered fundamental that the presentation of results should not serve as a treatise whose only purpose is to show that "a lot of work was done."
-> What is expected from this section is that it **presents and discusses** only the most **relevant results**, highlighting the **strengths and/or limitations** of the methodology, emphasizing aspects of **performance**, and containing content that can be classified as **organized, didactic, and reproducible sharing of knowledge relevant to the community**.

-Only the original model [2] was run with dataset [4] and results similar to what the original authors reported were obtained.
+Only the original model [2] was tested with dataset [4] and results similar to what the original authors reported were obtained.
+Now, with the proposals well defined, we concluded the exploration phase and began the experimentation phase.

 ## Conclusion